DottorZini/zini-starter-hugo-academic/content/project/r5/index.md

 ---
-title: ADAS on the Renault 5 et al.
+title: ADAS on the Renault 5
 summary: Development of sensor fusion and scene understanding algorithms powering Adaptive Cruise Control (ACC) and Autonomous Emergency Braking (AEB) on the next-generation Renault 5 and other vehicles on the same project.
 tags:
 - ADAS